iAskedYou2nd/RestaurantSampleApp/README.md

             -Upon initial load of your web view controller, display this URL: https://www.bottlerocketstudios.com.
             -Provide support for Back, Next, and Refresh functionality as you would see in a full-featured web browser implementation.
     -No cocoa pods are allowed.
 Third party libraries for image fetching and caching are not recommended.
 We want to see what you can, or cannot, do.
     -Your application should match the style defined in the documents included in the archive along with this requirements document.
-There are images for the three screens in the Blueprints folder, called list.png, detail.png, and web.png.
+There are images for the three screens in the below, called list.png, detail.png, and web.png.
 A folder with cuts (images) that should be used in your application has also been provided.
     -Your application must use auto layout and should render correctly on all current iOS phones.
 It should also render correctly on iPad.
 For iPad, you should use a two-column layout for the collection view in the “lunch” tab and handle autorotation events.
 The iPhone version only needs to support the portrait orientation.
     -Optional: Feel free to add any polish you like to the app.
-You may add some animations, custom view controller transitions, etc. At Bottle Rocket we try to make our apps as polished and interesting as possible, so show us what you can do!
+You may add some animations, custom view controller transitions, etc. Here we try to make our apps as polished and interesting as possible, so show us what you can do!

 # Restaurant List Screen